-On October 13, 2020, Southern California Edison (SCE) submitted a request for Minor Project Refinement (MPR) #41 for the installation of a McCarthy drain.
-The additional work area is located in Segment 3 in Loma Linda, San Bernardino County.
+On February 3, 2022, Southern California Edison (SCE) submitted a request for Minor Project Refinement (MPR) #53 for an additional work area to install slope stabilizing devices for erosion control at one location.
+The additional work area is located in Segment 3 in the City of Loma Linda, San Bernardino County.
 The additional work area would support transmission line activities approved under the California Public Utilities Commission (CPUC) Notice to Proceed (NTP) #4, September 5, 2017, for the West of Devers Upgrade Project in the County of Riverside, California.